^

 Stages

-Depending on the results of hormonal research, the following severity levels of gonadotropic insufficiency are distinguished:
+Depending on the results of the hormonal study, the following degrees of severity of gonadotropic insufficiency are distinguished:

 Forms